aliciaNB/aliciaNB/README.md

 - 👋 Hi, I’m @aliciaNB
-- 👀 I’m interested in all things web dev
+- 👀 I’m interested in all things software dev
-- 🌱 I’m currently learning Ruby and Rails
+- 🌱 I’m currently learning Flutter Dart... was expoloring Ruby and Rails
 - 💞️ I’m looking to collaborate on open source projects and help with small bugs or general programming questions
 - 📫 How to reach me alicia.buehner@gmail.com